 The courses include instruction in statistical computing packages, which will require time in the computer labs on the University of Colorado Anschutz Medical Campus.

 Students will be introduced to research collaboration under the mentorship of faculty biostatisticians and biomedical investigators.
-Projects in the 2018 program included:
+Projects are assigned in the first week and are worked on throughout the 6 week program culminating in presentations at a symposium the last week.
+Projects in the 2018 & 2019 programs included:

 - Effects of maternal complications on circulating protein profiles in pre-term infants.